midbel/tomlq/README.md

 The element part of the query specify the **key** of an element to look for in the document.
 The key can be the name of a table or the name of an option.

+This part of the query is the only mandatory part that should be given.

 The rules to specify the name of key in the document are more or less identical at the one described in the toml specification:

 * Bare key(s) allow only alphanumeric, dash and underscore characters.
 Notes that the first character should be a letter.